-If you are invited to a house party or a private function, you know very well that you have to bring with you the basic eating etiquette.This is not to impress other guests, but simply because it is a must in every social gathering.
+If you're invited to a fine dinner function, you know very well that you have to bring with you basic eating manners.
+Learning how to eat difficult food is not to impress other guests, but because it is a must in every social gathering.

 Clams and Oysters

 Special oyster forks are usually provided, but it is correct to use a dessert or cocktail fork to spear the oyster and dip into the sauce.
 The oyster is always eaten whole.
 Connoisseurs say that it should be pressed against the roof of the mouth, its juices extracted and then swallowed without chewing.
 This is fine for connoisseurs.

 But if you merely want to enjoy your oyster, break it with your teeth in the usual way without masticating it.
 At an informal setting, it is okay to pick up the shell with your fingers and suck the oyster right off the shell.
 The same thing with clams, hold the shell with the left hand and lift the clam out using your oyster fork.

 Typically, lobster is served with cracked points and with the tail split in half.
 But when served whole, crack the shell with a nutcracker then use a cocktail fork (that’s the tiny little thing with three tines) to remove the meat.
 Eat the tail meat by pulling out one piece at a time.

 If you pull out a large piece, cut it with a fork.
 Pull off the small claws and suck out the meat (there's not much meat in them, but what's there is sweet!) as if you were drawing liquid through a straw.
 Place all empty shell pieces onto a separate waste bowl or plate.
 Crab, shrimp and lobster cocktails are always eaten with a cocktail fork.